themustafaomar/jsvectormap/docs/map.md

 - `showTooltip`
   - Type: `Boolean`
   - Default: `true`
-  - Description: Show tooltip when hovering over a region and marker
+  - Description: Show the tooltip when hovering over a region and marker

 - `focusOn`
   - Type: `Object`